rrrohit1/doc-analysis-agentic/README.md

 python app.py
 ```

 The Gradio web UI will open in your browser.
+Upload a PDF and chat with Gemini 2.5 Flash-Lite.

 ---

 ## Features

 - **Chat with Gemini 2.5 Flash-Lite**: Ask questions and get answers powered by Google's latest Gemini model.
-- **PDF Upload**: Optionally upload a PDF; the bot will use its content for context-aware answers.
+- **PDF Upload & Extraction**: Upload a PDF; the app robustly extracts its text for context-aware answers (handles file-like objects, paths, and lists from Gradio uploads).
+- **Standalone PDF Extraction**: Use `src/process_pdf.py` to extract PDF text from the command line.
 - **Chat Memory**: Remembers the last 10 exchanges for more coherent conversations.
 - **Modern Gradio UI**: Clean, interactive chat interface with memory controls.
 - **Clear & Inspect Memory**: Easily clear chat history or check memory usage from the UI.